Table of Contents

 The barrier to entry is low.
-It is very easy to set up a fundraising platform as well as Facebook, Instagram and Twitter account to drive traffic to your website.
+It is very easy to set up a fundraising platform as well as Facebook, Instagram and Twitter accounts to drive traffic to your website.

 Analytics tools allow you to view stats, data, and details to quickly understand how the fundraising charity campaign is performing.

 The proliferation of online fundraising charity campaigns and donation requests can lead to ‘donor fatigue’.
 The fees for online fundraising platforms and payment processing fees can add up quickly.